-There are not words to describe the incredible joy God has brought me through the Walt Disney World Summer Project.
+There are not words to describe the incredible joy God has brought me through the Walt Disney World Summer Mission.
 I am still astounded at the many incredible things He has done this summer.
-I had so much anxiety going into this project over whether I would make friends, whether I would grow spiritually, whether I would even like working at Disney World… But barely a week in, God proved all of these doubts completely wrong.
+I had so much anxiety going into this mission over whether I would make friends, whether I would grow spiritually, whether I would even like working at Disney World… But barely a week in, God proved all of these doubts completely wrong.
 Just a matter of days into the mission I had so many friends, I was being challenged in my faith, and while I was still wary going into my first job outside of ministry, I knew Disney was the place to be.
-And now, here I am, sitting on a plane ten weeks later, trying to cry in front of complete strangers as I reflect over all the things I learned this summer.
+And now, here I am, sitting on a plane ten weeks later, trying not to cry in front of complete strangers as I reflect over all the things I learned this summer.

 One of the things God taught me this summer was how to get along with people who are completely different from me.
-Half way through the summer, Cru staff left the project and handed the reins of leadership over to the students.
-We were a group of 18-24 year old who barely knew how to adult, trying to coordinate 50 people toward one goal of telling people about the love of Jesus.
+Half way through the summer, Cru staff left the mission and handed the reins of leadership over to the students.
+We were a group of 18-24 year olds who barely knew how to adult, trying to coordinate 50 people toward one goal of telling people about the love of Jesus.
 There was conflict.
 All of us had our own way of doing things, and were pretty set in these ways.
 It took a lot of compromise and prayer on everyone’s part to orient the mission in the right direction.
 Even within my carpool group, we had four strong, distinct personalities, who each wanted to do their own thing.
 Human beings are selfish.
 We are sinful and hard to get along with.
-But somehow, on project, despite this sin and personality differences, we pulled it together and worked as one Body of Christ, reaching out to the World.
+But somehow, on mission, despite this sin and personality differences, we pulled it together and worked as one Body of Christ, reaching out to the World.

 This summer, I also felt God confirming His call for my life to be a missionary.
 Now, I loved working at Disney World.
 If any company could get me to have a normal, retail job for a summer, it would be Walt Disney.
 However, I know now that I could never be satisfied in a job like that the rest of my life, even at the Happiest Place on Earth.
 I never had a moment where I felt joy going to work, or felt like I was right at home while ringing somebody up.
 It was a great job, and I enjoyed seeing all of the magic around me, loved watching Mickey float by in the parade every night, and hearing about every single guest’s experience on Space Mountain.
 These moments all made my summer incredibly special; however, the moments when I truly felt that I was doing what God had me doing for the rest of my life were the moments building up others spiritually.
 They were the moments when I got to have deep conversations with my roommates about life and where they are spiritually, the moments I got to learn about God in Bible study, or plan an evangelism event, or invite a co-worker to be a part of what Cru was doing.
 Disney World is great.
 But Jesus is greater.